jpane24/OVtool/README.md

 The outcome model results show an adjusted treatment effect estimate that accounts for confounding from observed covariates between youth in the two treatment programs (A = 1 and B = 0).
-From the results, we observe that the effect size is 0.07 (p = 0.011), whereby youth receiving treatment A have slightly higher emotional problems at the 3-month follow-up than youth in treatment program B.
+From the results, we observe that the treatment effect is 0.07 (p = 0.011), whereby youth receiving treatment A have slightly higher emotional problems at the 3-month follow-up than youth in treatment program B.

-#### 3\.
-Sensitivity Analysis under ATE
+## 3.3 Sensitivity Analysis

 At this stage, researchers should begin to ask themselves if the observed effect in Step 2 is real and how sensitive it is.
+Our tool is used to help answer this logical next step question.

+### 3.3.1 Run the sensitivity analysis

-Our tool is used to help answer these sort of logical next step questions.
-The next snippet of code presents the main function in `OVtool`: `ov_sim()`.
+The following snippet of code presents the main function in `OVtool`:
+`ov_sim()`.
 This function requires results from `outcome_model()` plus additional parameters including:

   - `plot_covariates`: a vector of column names potentially representing the covariates used to produce the analysts’ propensity score weights (these may or may not be the same as the list of covariates used for the outcome model)

-  - `es_grid`: a vector on an effect size scale representing the association between the unobserved confounders (omitted variables) and the treatment indicator.
+  - `es_grid`: a vector on an effect size scale representing the range of association between the unobserved confounder (omitted variable) and the treatment indicator over which to run the simulations.

   - `rho_grid`: a vector of absolute correlations to simulate over.
-    These correlations represent the absolute correlation between the omitted variable and the outcome
+    These correlations represent the range of absolute correlations between the omitted variable and the outcome

-  - `n_reps`: the number of repetitions represents the number of times an unobserved confounder is simulated at each effect size and rho combination.
-The package defaults to 50.
-Fifty repetitions should be sufficient, but the analyst may need to reduce or increase the number of repetitions.
+  - `n_reps`: the number of repetitions represents the number of times an unobserved confounder is simulated at each effect size and rho combination. **The package defaults to 50.
+Fifty repetitions should be sufficient, but the analyst may need to reduce or increase the number of repetitions.**

-Optional argument include:
+Optional arguments include:

   - `progress`: whether or not the function progress should print to screen.
 The default value is TRUE.
 If the user does not want the